ADMINISTRATIVE SECTION

 Grants Management

 The State of Nevada, Division of Emergency Management is responsible for applying for federal funding through the Department of Homeland Security.
 DEM is the State Administrative Agency for the distribution of these funds.
-This section manges grant funds for pre and post emergency or disaster related projects.
+This section manages grant funds for pre and post emergency or disaster related projects.
 These funds support critical recovery initiatives, innovative research and many other programs.
 These funds provide funding for equipment, planning, training, exercise, and management and administrative funding to emergency prevention, preparedness and response personnel in Nevada.
 These grants also provide funding to local governments for our critical infrastructure.
 This is defined as food and water systems, agriculture, health systems and emergency services, information and telecommunications, banking and finance, energy (electrical, gas and oil, dams), transportation (air, road, railways).

 MISSION SUPPORT SECTION